Hey, I am in another part of the world.

-I am just at the Starbucks in the mall working on my presentation on networking.
-Very excited to be presenting in front of 300 fitness professionals.
+I am at the Starbucks in the mall, working on my presentation on networking.
+I’m very excited to be presenting in front of 300 fitness professionals.

-Also very excited to hear Kevin Harrington of Shark Tank present tomorrow.
-I have been listening to his book on my flight down here.
+I’m also very excited to hear Kevin Harrington of Shark Tank present tomorrow.
+I have been reading his book on my flight down here.
 He has had a crazy life in business.

 When I am done working on my presentation, I am going to do the workout below in the hotel gym.